TaliesinDS/STL-manager/scripts/README.md

 - Optionally add a pre-commit hook that runs `debug_variant_fields.py` or a quick `inspect_inference.py` spot-check for changed files.

 ## Contributing

+### Compatibility shims

+During migration, many root-level scripts are thin shims that dynamically import and forward to their canonical counterparts under the staged folders (e.g., `scripts/50_cleanup_repair/delete_variant.py`).
+This keeps legacy entrypoints working.
+Prefer invoking the canonical paths in new automation, and update any personal notes to point to the staged locations.

 When adding new scripts, follow these guidelines:
 - Default to dry-run behavior; require an explicit `--apply` to write to DB.